 Anyway, his advice was to kids, and it was simply two things that he believes are required to ensure career and/or business success.

-1. the first thing you need is training.
-I wouldn’t want to be … approaching the 2020s without an accredited set of skills.
+- The first thing you need is training.
+I wouldn’t want to be approaching the 2020s without an accredited set of skills.

-2. the second thing is less tangible.
-It is a set of qualities; the all important soft-skills, including the killer soft skill that … comes deep within the core personality.
+- The second thing is less tangible.
+It is a set of qualities; the all-important soft skills, including the killer soft skill that comes deep within the core personality.
 Are you resilient?

 A recent change: “I’m Stuck”

 A funny thing has happened to me in the past 5-10 years.
 As I head into my mid-40s I am confronted by the stark reality that enthusiasm is not enough.
 Whereas once it seemed that my peers could move ahead in life no matter their qualifications, it now seems like some are hitting a wall.

 Just 10 years ago, we all spoke of the same sorts of work issues, and we seemed to be on a level playing field.
 At no time did it seem that the bloke who lacked any formal qualifications was in a different boat than the rest of us who dwelled somewhere in middle management.

 I have a couple of friends whose lament now is “I’m stuck.”
 Suddenly – or so it would seem – they have no room to progress in their chosen line of work.
 Instead, they are feeling the effects of some sort of glass ceiling.
 They can see further career opportunities and progressions, but only for other people who seem to have too many pieces of paper and not enough on-the-ground experience; for some reason, they cannot make their way up the steps toward them.
 Sadly, most of them are becoming bitter about it, too.
 They see little point in enrolling in a new course to get their skills recognised; for some reason, it is offensive to even suggest it.